GautamBytes/kruise-tools/docs/kubectl-kruise_migrate.md

 	# Migrate replicas from an existing Deployment to an existing CloneSet.
 	kubectl-kruise migrate CloneSet --from Deployment -n default --src-name cloneset-name --dst-name deployment-name --replicas 10 --max-surge=2

+    # Migrate pods from an existing DaemonSet to an AdvancedDaemonSet.
+    kubectl-kruise migrate AdvancedDaemonSet --from DaemonSet -n default --src-name ds-name --dst-name ads-name --max-surge=1

 ```

 ### Options